-Bronze Age (3500-500 BC, Iron Age 500 BC-AD 800), Ancient Europe
+Bronze Age (3500-500 BC, Ancient Europe

-Bronze Age (3500-500 BC)
+Ancient Europe, Metal Ages (3500 BC-AD 800): Bronze Age (3500-500 BC)

 Bronze is an alloy of copper and tin, the optimum proportion being about nine parts of copper to one part of tin.
 It has a number of advantages of pure copper: a lower melting point, it is harder, and above all it is easier to cast without flaws.
 Tin and copper do not normally occur naturally in proximity and this resulted in a significant rise in trade, which led to the rapid diffusion of ideas and was an important factor in the progressive differentiation of status./